A match made in hell.

 - Kanae from Revolutionary Girl Utena.
 Heavily deconstructed.

 - Princess Charlotte from Berserk is head over heels in love with Griffith, who turns into the series Big Bad in an EPIC WAY.
 Yet she still remains in the dark about all of the horrific actions he has done as well as his true nature.
 While she's not a big plot device in the story, Charlotte is still of importance to Griffith - not so much as a love interest, but as a Meal Ticket to the throne of Midland.

 - Kriem is this for Jake Martinez in Tiger & Bunny.
 She believes in his cause (that is, NEXT supremacy) and has a power that allows her to help him actively.
 Bonus points for having a similar visual motif to Harley Quinn.

 - Harley Quinn from Batman is in an abusive relationship with the Joker.
 It's a connection she can never quite shake off even when Poison Ivy shows her she can be a supervillain without him, and Batman shows her she doesn't have to be a supervillain at all.
 In fact, it seems that every time Harley isn't Joker's Dark Mistress, she's Ivy's.
 In the DCAU it's only after Joker dies that she's finally able to get out of it.

-- Shriek from Spider-Man's Rogues Gallery is this to her Axe Crazy lover Carnage, even though she has more depth than the usual type.
+- Shriek from Spidey's Rogues Gallery is this to her Axe Crazy lover Carnage, even though she has more depth than the usual type.

-- Another Spider-Man example comes from Doc Ock and his lover Stunner.
+- Another example comes from Doc Ock and his lover Stunner.

 - Miss Tessmacher and Kitty Kowalski from the Superman movies.